Weltried/server/README.md

 * A test server which just return constant value to client is running independently.

-* A client will only communicate with a Main Server, which means server system is Reverse Proxy.
+* A Main Server will only communicate with a client, which means server system is Reverse Proxy.
-    - Only the Main Server communicate with others which are AI-Model Server and Database.
+    - Only the Main Server communicates with others which are AI-Model Server and Database.

 ## About Test Server
 The test server is developed by Node.js express.
 It is running on port 8080.